StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

 address_range
 -------------

-A set of attributes representing the address of the first and last building located along the side of the entire road or a portion of it.
+**Description:** A set of attributes representing the address of the first and last building located along the side of the entire road or a portion of it.

+*Table: Attribute description and constraints.*

 .. csv-table::
    :header: "Attribute", "Nullable", "Unique", "Default", "Description"